Skip to main content

 2. An AWS account has been set up, and the necessary VPC and network segments have been created within your AWS account.
 The AWS account is linked to your VMC SDDC.

-3. From the AWS EC2 console, deploying an Amazon FSx for ONTAP storage HA clusters to host the Oracle database volumes.
-If you are not familiar with the deployment of FSx storage, see the documentation Creating FSx for ONTAP file systems for step-by-step instructions.
+3. From the AWS EC2 console, deploying an Amazon FSx ONTAP storage HA clusters to host the Oracle database volumes.
+If you are not familiar with the deployment of FSx storage, see the documentation Creating FSx ONTAP file systems for step-by-step instructions.

 4. The above step can be performed using the following Terraform automation toolkit, which creates an EC2 instance as a jump host for SDDC in VMC access via SSH and an FSx file system.
 Review instructions carefully and change the variables to suit your environment before execution.